-Specific assumptions : a) zero net migration b) # emigration annually of all age groups between 0-29 years The private firms however only accounted for about half of the labour force and of this only 3500 were people born in Greenland.
+The private firms however only accounted for about half of the labour force and of this only 3 500 were people born in Greenland.
 It is also shown that there is a very heavy preponderance of small firms owned by Greenlanders, while the larger firms are owned by people born outside Greenland and by stock- or cooperative companies.

-The total labour force in 1974 accounted for about 21.500 people, of which 16.200 were born in Greenland.
-As seen from the following or semi-public table there is a very heavy preponderance of public/employment, since public institutions etc., public utilities and communication and transport are direct public activities, while building and construction is dominated and dependent upon public investments and all these sectors account for about 15.000 people or more than two-thirds of the labour force.
+The total labour force in 1974 accounted for about 21 500 people, of which 16 200 were born in Greenland.
+As seen from the following table there is a very heavy preponderance of public or semi-public employment, since public institutions etc., public utilities and communication and transport are direct public activities, while building and construction is dominated and dependent upon public investments and all these sectors account for about 15 000 people or more than two-thirds of the labour force.